VaseOS/Vase/.github/docs/hard_ware.md

 prime-run kdenlive        # Video editor
 ```

-This runs the application on the Nvidia dGPU instead of the Intel iGPU, useful for power management and performance.
+This runs the application on the Nvidia dGPU instead of the iGPU, useful for power management and performance.

 ## Kernels